vct-vendor/vct-vendor.github.io/docs/faq.md

 "Source string","Translated string"
 ```

-- To do the translation, leave the `"Source string"` entry unmodified, and translate the `"Translated string"` e.g.:
+- To do the translation, leave the `Source string` entry unmodified, and translate the `Translated string` e.g.:

 ```
 "Add to Cart","Zum Warenkorb hinzufügen"